-The film, directed by the capable Stephen Hopkins, makes for fine viewing (if plausibility isn’t high on your list of movie requirements) but the story is pretty standard fare - comfortable middle-class types thrown into a grim urban landscape and forced to fight for their lives.
-Nothing we ain't seen before...yes?
+The film, directed by the capable Stephen Hopkins in 1993, makes for fine viewing (if plausibility isn’t high on your list of movie requirements) but the story is pretty standard fare – comfortable middle-class types thrown into a hellish urban landscape and forced to fight for their lives.
+Nothing we ain’t seen before…yes?
 Its soundtrack, however, was another story.
 It’s quite remarkable.

 Which brings me back to “Judgement Night”.
 The genius of the soundtrack was that it combined some of the best hip-hop acts of the time with some of the best grunge/hard rock/metal acts.
 Can you say Slayer & Ice T?
 Helmet & House of Pain?
 Mudhoney & Sir Mix-A-Lot?
 How about Pearl Jam & Cypress Hill?
-Here’s the complete listing:
+You heard right.

 So why not revisit an album that captures these musical genres while at their peaks?
 Like the four friends in the film, get off the main road and get lost for a while in the grim but highly enjoyable musical landscape of the film’s soundtrack.
 Without the psychotic killer and his evil henchmen trying to kill you, of course.